Learn REST Integrations Tool for System Administrators

 2) the Learn User with the entitlements required by the REST Application.
 (See below Converting Documented Entitlements to GUI Privileges)

-The Learn User entitlements are what constrains or establishes the limitations of the REST application in your Learn environment - you can set these to be as restrictive as necessary still allowing for the REST Application to function.
-The entitlements information is currently provided by the Vendor.
+The Learn User entitlements are what constrains or establishes the limitations of the REST application in your Learn environment.
+The best practice is to set these to be as restrictive as necessary while still allowing for the REST Application to function.
+The entitlements information should be provided by the Vendor that gave you the REST Application ID.

 Managing your REST Integration